Browse by Medical Category

 It seems likely that regular consumption of a particular food would lower the chance it would come to be recognized as an allergen as an adult and that having a food allergy as a child would increase the likelihood of adult onset food allergy, but there are no data that I am aware of to address these fundamental questions.

 Additional gaps in our knowledge include things like the true prevalence of eosinophilic gastrointestinal food allergies, in particular eosinophilic esophagitis, and the effectiveness of interventions like oral immunotherapy in adults with food allergies.
 In addition, there are adults with highly specific and reproducible symptoms limited to the gastrointestinal tract, many of whom likely have non allergic forms of food intolerances, but some of whom we may eventually learn have true food allergies.

-Fortunately, more attention is being brought to adult food allergy by groups like the and academic thought leaders around the world.
+Fortunately, more attention is being brought to adult food allergy by groups like the Food Allergy & Anaphylaxis Network and academic thought leaders around the world.
 Several new research studies of interventions and diagnostics, including some here at the Mass General Food Allergy Center, are targeting adults along with pediatric populations, and the future holds promise for addressing many of these important questions.